HarishDubbaka/Docker-k8s/Day13/Readme.md

 A service specifies:
 - The container image to use
-- Number of container replicas
+- Number of replicas
 - Networking and port configuration
 - Restart and update policies

-Docker continuously ensures that the **desired number of containers is running**.
+Docker ensures the **desired number of containers is always running**.

 ### Service Types

 - **Replicated Service**
-  Runs a specified number of container replicas across the cluster.
+  Runs a specified number of replicas across the cluster.

 - **Global Service**
-  Runs one container on every node in the Swarm.
+  Runs one container on every available node.

 ---